Table of Contents

 If this is acute and sharp, you will have to be very careful with remaining upright and avoiding bending and breathing deeply.
 So yeah, just get it fixed.
 This trigger point will be a little aggravating in most movements until you get this released.

 If this is chronic, it is easier to manage.
 For example, when you are out on a walk, focus on keeping your head back over your hips with your chin down.
 It will be particularly difficult to keep your head back when walking uphill.
 Even if you don’t have a slumped posture, doing dishes, working on a low bench, and other stooped activities will aggravate it.

-When I get this, I am especially careful about how I sit until I get it released.
+When I get this, I am especially careful about how I sit until it is released.
 Again, keeping your head back over your hips and your chin down is helpful.

 This post helps with seated posture.
 It has suggestions for people with athletic bodies and people who need a little extra support.
 Also, there are suggestions for accessories that make seated work comfortable and pain-free.

 For Temporary Relief:

 A vapocoolant patch, like the medium-sized SalonPas patches, consistently offers relief when this is nagging you.
 So, it will work if you put it just about anywhere back there but will be most effective over the spot with the asterisk.
 A patch in that area covers the trigger point and the joints that perpetuate the pattern.
 You can find vapocoolant patches on Amazon.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or not responding to these simple suggestions.

 Stretches and Exercises for Longer-Lasting Relief:

 This technique is a simple and easy way to loosen the joint perpetuating this problem.